Top 6 Medical Reasons for a Disability Denial

-Find out why Social Security sent you a medical denial letter for your disability claim.
+Learn why Social Security sent you a medical denial letter for your SSDI or SSI claim so you can strengthen it on appeal.

-Reading the SSA's explanation of why it denied your claim will give you important information about the parts of your medical record that you'll need to work on in order to get an approval on appeal.
-Below are some of the most common reasons for medical denials and what you can do to increase your chances of being approved after filing an appeal.
+Knowing why the agency denied your claim gives you important information about the parts of your medical record that you'll need to work on in order to get an approval on appeal.
+Below you can learn about some of the most common reasons for medical denials and what you can do to increase your chances of being approved after filing an appeal.

-1) Denial Due to Lack of Duration: Your Impairments Aren't Expected to Last 12 Months
+1) Your Impairments Aren't Expected to Last 12 Months

 For example, somebody who has been diagnosed with cancer and has completed chemotherapy might not be found disabled if the medical record shows that the cancer has gone into remission (meaning the cancer is under control) nine months after diagnosis.
 But if treatment for cancer signs and symptoms is still going on after 16 months, the condition will meet the duration requirement.